No-Till Vegetable Gardening

 What Is No-Dig Gardening?

 No-dig gardening—also called no-till gardening, layer gardening, and lasagna gardening—is a technique that requires no turning over of soil.
-You simply spread a new layer of compost on top.
+You simply spread a new layer of compost on top, often in the autumn.

 Before You Begin

 Choose the area that you want to use for your new garden bed.
 It can be an existing bed, open soil, or even a patch of lawn.
 You’ll need to avoid stepping in the soil, so design your bed(s) with plenty of walking and kneeling space for easy access to your crops.
 You can begin at any time, but it takes several months to a year for the new bed to be usable.
 The best time to start is in the fall so that the soil has an entire winter to prepare.

 Cardboard boxes (regular flat brown boxes without a gloss or sheen, not corrugated or pizza boxes; no tape)

 Creating a new no-till vegetable garden is simple:

 - First, mark out you growing areas.
 Make beds no more than four feet wide to avoid the need to step on the growing areas.
 (This helps to minimize soil compaction, which makes tilling even less necessary.)

 - Clear the soil surface of any debris and rocks.

 - Mow grass short or cut weeds to the ground.

 - Add a layer at least 4 inches thick of well-rotted organic matter such as compost, or manure from a trusted supplier who can guarantee no herbicides have been used.